rabbitmq/server-packages/README.md

 Team RabbitMQ maintains two release series.
 Currently they are 4.1.0 in `main` and 4.0.x on the `v4.0.x` branch.

-For every series, there are workflow for producing alphas, betas, RCs and final releases.
+With some exceptions covered below, for every series, there are workflow for producing alphas, betas, RCs and final releases.
 They follow a naming convention, for example

  * `4.0.x-alpha-release`
  * `4.1.x-beta-release`